OWASP/CheatSheetSeries/cheatsheets/Injection_Prevention_in_Java_Cheat_Sheet.md

 #### Symptom

-Injection of this type occur when the application use untrusted user input to build a NoSQL API call expression.
+Injection of this type occur when the application uses untrusted user input to build a NoSQL API call expression.

 #### How to prevent

-As there many NoSQL database system and each one use a API for call, it's important to ensure that user input received and used to build the API call expression do not contains any character that have a special meaning in the target API syntax.
+As there many NoSQL database system and each one use an API for call, it's important to ensure that user input received and used to build the API call expression does not contain any character that have a special meaning in the target API syntax.
 This in order to avoid that it will be used to escape the initial call expression in order to create another one based on crafted user input.
 It's also important to not use string concatenation to build API call expression but use the API to create the expression.

 #### Example - MongoDB